 - 1. Browse to the Alerts section in Ambari Web. - 2.
-Find the alert definition to modify and click to view the definition details. - 3.
-Click to Edit the description, check interval or thresholds. - 4.
-Changes will take effect on all alert instances at the next interval check.
+Find the alert definition and click to view the definition details.

+- 3. Click Edit to modify the name, description, check interval and thresholds (as applicable). - 4.
+Click Save. - 5.
+Changes will take effect on all alert instances at the next check interval.